Carreau/phd-dissertation/parts/part2.rst

 ..
 ..
 The selection of the bead diameter is a interesting parameter to vary in order
 .. to test different models for the indented materials.
 Indeed, having a prob bead
-.. much smaller (or bigger) than the actin bead could be used to test the same
+.. much smaller (or bigger) than the actin-bead could be used to test the same
 .. model in a sphere-plan or plan-sphere approximation instead of a plan-plan or
 .. sphere-sphere approximation.
 Practically the use of probe and actin-bead of
 .. different size lead to impossibility of achieving high indentation force, and